stars04/zid/README.md

 As a note I originally intended this to just be something to send to individuals I personally know, the goal was make the program accessible via a gui hence the use of jfilechooser.

 I later decided, why not upload it?
-If anyone ever sees it and its usefull, hope you enjoy!
+If anyone ever sees it and its usefull, hope you enjoy!!